toninorair/srclib-typescript/README.md

 * To be fully analysed file need to be included in the **Files** section of **tsconfig.json** file or to be referenced via reference path.

+* Production of more than one ref for reference is currently switched off if multiple declarations are provided by AST tree.
+Reasons - src tool produces bugs in this case, for some references AST tree gives just the same declarations and it leads to duplicate ref error.
+Need to go back to this issue after a while.

 ## Tests and known issues
 srclib-typescript is alpha-quality software.
 It powers code analysis on [Sourcegraph.com](https://sourcegraph.com) and additionally has been tested on the next typescript repositories: